spotbugs/spotbugs/docs/use-plugin-on-sonarqube.rst

 Follow the interaction in the `SonarQube official guidelines <https://docs.sonarqube.org/display/DEV/Build+Plugin#BuildPlugin-CreateaMavenProject>`_.
 It is recommended to use sub-modules, to manage both the SpotBugs plugin and the SonarQube plugin in one project.
 You can refer to `this module <https://github.com/KengoTODA/guava-helper-for-java-8/tree/master/sonarqube-plugin>`_ as an example.

-You also need to configure the ``sonar-packaging-maven-plugin``, to make your plugin depends on `the SpotBugs SonarQube Plugin <https://github.com/spotbugs/sonar-findbugs>`_.
+You also need to configure the ``sonar-packaging-maven-plugin``, to make your plugin depend on `the SpotBugs SonarQube Plugin <https://github.com/spotbugs/sonar-findbugs>`_.
 For instance, if you're using SonarQube 6.7 LTS, your plugin requires SpotBugs SonarQube Plugin version 3.7, so your configuration should be like below:

 .. code:: xml